LiskArchive/lisk-sdk-examples/workshop/README.md

 3. Find a transaction in the `transaction` store where the `id` matches the id in `this.asset.data`.

+4. If you found a transaction, validate if the amount for this transaction is at least equal or larger than the `requestedAmount` from the `InvoiceTransaction`.
+If you didn't find a transaction, push a `TransactionError` in the `errors` array using the interface we saw earlier in the workshop.

+To complete things, we should throw an error if the `recipientId` differs from the `senderId` of the invoice transaction.

+**Notice:** As our validation requires data that comes from the `store` object, we can't perform this in the `validateAsset` function.
+Therefore, we don't have to define this function.

+// Step 5: let user think on undo function (show code and put comment - undo code or not? no because we are not changing any data in the store)

+// TODO: look for todo's and uncomment them when the code is stable
+// Test the solution for payment (bear in mind the prepare step with copied logic from transfer tx)
+// Create generator for this tx type and add validation step
+// Optionally, give a last task for locking tokens if we have time (should code this for the design patterns article)

 ### Solution: Payment Transaction